jhdoak/Simon/README.md

 * Recreate Simon's audio/visual pattern played when the game is turned on.
   - As seen in [this]() video. **(Video link coming soon.)**
-* Create a mockup for a responsive/mobile design and implement that design.
-  - This could involve stacked color divs or a basic four colored grid of divs.

 ##### Future Features Mockup:
 ![Future Features Mockup](mockups/game-future-mockup.png "Future Features Mockup")